azizozkrcdg/Python/README.md

-# Python - Gelecegi Yazanlar
+# Python - Simple Codes
+# There are simple codes written in python in this area.